ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 The existing [Arm KB search API](https://knowledge.armdevtechapi.com/docs) is called first.
 Its unfiltered corpus includes learning paths and other material, so raw top results are not automatically suitable as dashboard results.
-The local service removes conversational framing while retaining software requirements, resolves trusted Arm result URLs and article titles to catalog records, and combines KB evidence with catalog description matching and reviewed capability vocabulary.
+The service removes conversational framing while retaining software requirements, resolves trusted Arm result URLs and article titles to catalog records, and combines KB evidence with catalog description matching, reviewed capability vocabulary and English morphology normalization.
+Software-role checks distinguish a compiler from a tool that merely invokes compilation.
 This is a **hybrid retrieval baseline**.
 No LLM or model API key is required.
 It does not establish that the unmodified KB endpoint meets the requirement on its own, and it does not provide unrestricted conversational reasoning.